smathot/qnotero/readme.md

 Qnotero has the following dependencies.

-- [Python 3] (As of Qnotero 1.0.0, Python 2 is no longer supported.)
+- [Python 3] -- As of Qnotero 1.0.0, Python 2 is no longer supported.
 - [PyQt4]

 ## Gnote integration (Linux only)